roscoestar/roscoestar.github.io/_posts/2019-11-16-media-recs.markdown

 Audience: anyone interested in biology, botany, paleontology, and paleoart, but especially paleoartists

 This [blog](https://hummingdinosaur.wordpress.com) covers a wide variety of topics, and I've found it especially useful for paleoart inspiration.
 Paleobotany is especially a topic of weakness for me and many paleoartists, even though it comprises the stage on which our beloved, charismatic vertebrates do their thing.
 This blog saw that need and filled it.

+### Nix Draws Stuff: Ceri Thomas's Blog
+Type: blog

+Creator: Ceri Thomas, the paleoartist who does a lot of work for PBS Eons

+This paleoart blog is super active, and not only is the art great, but what Nix has to say about each piece is really interesting and inspires me to draw more!

 ### Paleoartists
 Type: art